jotson/1gam-jan2013/README.md

 Maneuver your ship next to asteroids to mine them for fuel.
 Your ship has a limited amount of fuel.
 Watch the fuel gauge in your ship carefully!

 Fuel you collect fills your tank.
 Any extra is added to your score.
-Collect enough extra fuel and you can advance to the next level.
+Collect enough extra fuel and to advance to the next level.

 Beware of automated mines guarding the fuel asteroids.
+Although, some pilots have been known to increase their street cred by collecting fuel while being scanned...

 - Use `W`, `A`, `S`, and `D` to move
 - Collect asteroids by approaching them